 A good quality metric is a count of defects post story-acceptance.
 A leading indicator of improved quality includes the calculation of automated unit test coverage, feature test coverage, and non-functional test coverage.
 A good practice is that downstream defects are not only fixed, but also automated tests are promoted to earlier layers in the test harness so that cycle time to detect such defects is shorter.
 The best predictive measures of quality improvement are investment in telemetry of the integration and deployment pipeline.
-Tools in this space highlight the location of major bottlenecks and problem areas, so that the development organization can target the most important area to automate next.
+Tools in this space highlight the location of major bottlenecks and problem areas, so that the development organization can target the most important area to improve next.

 Who is responsible for quality in an Agile organization?
 On the team level, the development team, the higher-level system or solution architect, and the enterprise architect.
-These people are aligned with the technology strategy of the overall organization to provide guidelines at the higher levels on an emerging design that is aligned with the development team that is doing the work.
-These people are often VPs and executives of the company of technology.
+Alignment on the technology strategy of the overall organization provides guidance on emerging design formed by the development team that is doing the work.

-Ironically, each of the best-practice Agile metrics are a measure of "flow of business value," and short feedback loops are used to improve flow, value, and long-term productivity.
-According to documented case studies and, eventually, standard accounting business results, these are the best metrics to guide successful management of a complex business system in a fast-changing environment.
+Ironically, each of the best-practice Agile metrics are a measure of "flow of business value."
+Short feedback loops are used to improve flow, value, and productivity.
+Many documented case studies indicate these are the best metrics to guide successful management of a complex business system in a fast-changing environment.